CreitinGameplays/ai-discord-bot-and-moderator/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
-# uhhh what is this?
+# Uhhh what is this?
 This is a simple Discord bot made in Python that uses [this API](https://api.freegpt4.ddns.net/) (GPT-4) for text generation.

 # ok, what can it do?